-The framework describes the science content and science practices that form the basis for the 2009 NAEP Science Assessment.
+The framework describes the science content and science practices that form the basis for the NAEP Science Assessment.
 It also discusses item distribution and types of items, as well as draft achievement levels.
-Finally, it recommends several small-scale, special studies to be considered in conjunction with the 2009 or future science assessments.
+Finally, it recommends several small-scale, special studies to be considered in conjunction with the science assessments.